 If you are interested in purchasing any of these battle maps, let me know by e-mail at firstname.lastname@example.org and I'll arrange to get them to you.

 Orders of BattleI have also acquired, from a variety of invaluable and exhaustive sources, such as Scott Bowden, Christopher Duffy, George Nafziger (a former, fellow Naval Intelligence Officer) and others, comprehensive orders of battle, on a unit-by-unit level of detail.
 These OOBs can be quite useful in recreating war game scenarios.
 Some of the OOBs are derived from documented "parade states" where the armies were more organized and the bureaucracies behind them more sophisticated.
-Others were inferred from the reported sizes of the entire armies involved and average field strengths of units down to the battalion, squadron and battery level were derived using the arcane miracle of algebra, whose secrets I learned at Hogwarts.
+Others were inferred from the reported sizes of the entire armies involved and average field strengths of units down to the battalion, squadron and battery level were derived using the arcane magic of algebra, whose secrets I learned at Hogwarts.

 Where known precisely (at least from historical records) the strengths of specific units are listed exactly.
 Where not known, I have given their individual unit strengths as an average based on the reported total army strength.
 These would appear to be more rounded numbers (e.g. 450 for a battalion).